-Professor Sir Robin Murray, Chair of the Schizophrenia Commission 19
+Professor Sir Robin Murray, Chair of the Schizophrenia Commission 38

 13.5.2 Is mental health legislation inherently discriminatory?
+Is it used fairly?

 Many psychologists feel that the existence of separate legislation which applies only to people deemed 'mentally ill' is discriminatory, particularly in view of the problems we have outlined with the whole idea of 'mental illness'.
+As mentioned above, there are also inequities in the way that the law is applied, with those who already experience discrimination in society, such as homeless people or people from BME backgrounds, also being more likely than others to experience compulsion.